 Indigenous Artists to See in Canada

-To gain insight into the true history and culture of the Indigenous Peoples in Canada, start with the art.
+To gain insight into the true history and culture of the Indigenous Peoples in Canada, start with the arts.
 Through sculpture, carvings, paintings, and other artwork, you can discover the strength, pride and resilience of the First Peoples.
 As a form of storytelling, it gives you insights into the struggles and conflicts of the past — and the present — and gives a window onto ways of living that are models of balance and respect for the earth.

 While Indigenous art is revered now, this was not always the case.
 Much has been lost.
 In 1965, the federal government established the Indigenous Art Centre (1) to support the creation, preservation and promotion of contemporary Canadian Indigenous art.
 The work of more than 4,300 Indigenous artists is held in the collection at the Crown-Indigenous Relations and Northern Affairs Canada headquarters in Gatineau, Quebec, across the Ottawa River from the City of Ottawa.
 Rotating exhibits are displayed in the lobby as well as for loan to galleries and museums across Canada and abroad.